slurmulon/flap/docs/README.md

 ### `abort`

-Aborts the guarded function chain completely if the `is` condition matches.
+Aborts the guarded function chain completely if the provided function returns truthy.

 ```js
 const example = ((a,b,c) => a + b + c)